preethamrn/preethamrn.com/content/posts/my-first-open-source-contribution.md

 [^2]: Step one was actually cloning the repo, installing Android Studio, fixing random issues with gradle, finding out that for some reason I was using a 32 bit version of Java in Android Studio, and making sure that I was able to even run the thing on my phone.
 But all that is less interesting than the actual process of diving into a massive, unfamiliar codebase.

-[^3]: Most of the expedition was going through a bunch of different parts of the code to add a new preference for `useMonthDayTimeFormat`, a new checkbox to allow toggling the preference, UI event hooks so that everything behaves properly when the checkbox is checked, and refactoring a bunch of method signatures so we're able to pass the preferences down to where they're actually used.
+[^3]: Most of the expedition was copying and pasting the code used by a different setting - going through a bunch of different parts of the code to add a new preference for `useMonthDayTimeFormat`, adding a new checkbox to allow toggling the preference, adding UI event hooks so that everything behaves properly when the checkbox is checked, and refactoring a bunch of method signatures so we're able to pass the preferences down to where they're actually used.

 [^4]: I double checked this after writing the blog and turns out it was even faster.
 Within 3 hours the pull request was reviewed and merged.